aboerzel/Traffic-Sign-Classifier/README.md

 LeNet Architecture:
 ![LeNet Architecture](examples/LeNet-architecture.png)

-With the LeNet-5 architecture I got a value accuracy od 91.25% and test accuracy of 88.84%.
+With the LeNet-5 architecture I got a value accuracy of 91.25% and test accuracy of 88.84%.
 However, this result is below the requirement!

 In order to improve the weak result obtained with the LeNet model, I use a variant of the VGGNet architecture from the book [Deep Learning for Computer Vision](https://www.pyimagesearch.com/deep-learning-computer-vision-python-book/) of [Adrian Rosebrock](https://www.pyimagesearch.com/author/adrian/), called MiniVGGNet.
 This follows the same architectural pattern as the origial VGGNet architecture, but has significantly fewer layers.